All Episodes

 First thing you've got to separate are the oil companies and the gasoline retailers.

-Uh The gasoline retailers are usually independents.
+The gasoline retailers are usually independents.

 In fact, Exxon's getting out of the retail business entirely, and they were one of the last companies in it.

-So you've got two different uh situations there.
+So you've got two different situations there.

-The gasoline retailers where you buy the gas are essentially jobbers.
+The gasoline retailers, where you buy the gas, are essentially jobbers.

 They buy the inventory and then they resell it for a profit.

-If you're going to go out of business, you can sell the oil you bought for a small markup, a small margin, uh, regardless of what the replacement cost is.
+If you're going to go out of business, you can sell the oil you bought for a small markup, a small margin, regardless of what the replacement cost is.

 But if you want to stay in business, the only cost, any wholesaler, and it doesn't matter whether you're selling gallons of gasoline or widgets or doesn't matter what product you're buying.